Pittsburgh Restaurant Micro-reviewsPete Su

 peterb: I love this place.
 Although not on the menu, the soups (consomme, menudo) are great, when they have them.

 - Tessaro's - Bloomfield, Liberty Ave

 Pete: Local bar.
-Stupendous burgers.
-Probably the best in the city.
+Great burgers.
+Among the best in the city.
 Can be slow.

 Roger: Good burgers but pretty everything else is mediocre.

 Paul: The burgers are all.
 If you ask for a rare burger, they will actually serve one.
 Great tin ceilings.

 Pete: Great wine bar, small plates and various foods with a style of their own.
 Certainly in the starting five of great places in Pittsburgh with a single word name.

 Pete: Nice bar with a mix of creative small and large dishes.